-The San Diego Chiropractic Sports and Injury Center specializes in the treatment of auto accident, work, victims of violet crime and other injuries.
+The San Diego Chiropractic Sports and Injury Center specializes in the treatment of auto accident, work and victims of violet crime injuries.
 Including neck pain, back pain, headaches, sciatica, scoliosis and more.
 Massage, physiotherapy and nutritional supplementation also available.

 CAUTION!
 If you are ever in an auto accident, you may be too excited or shocked to think clearly at the moment.
 Because accidents happen to the best of drivers, everyone should be prepared to do the right things immediately afterward.
 Many legal troubles arising from accidents could be avoided or lessened if the persons involved knew in advance what they should do.

 1. STOP- State law requires that the driver of a vehicle involved in an auto accident wherein a person is injured or damage is done to some property shall immediately stop his vehicle at the scene of the accident or as close to the scene as possible without obstructing traffic more than is necessary.

 2. ASSIST THE INJURED- Your first duty after stopping your car is to check for injured persons.
 If someone is seriously injured, try to make arrangements for a doctor to come to the scene or call an ambulance, whichever is quicker.
 Do not move the injured person unless you know what you are doing.
 Good intentions on your part may result in further injury to the victim.